• Home

 - A ‘highlight reel’ about my couple.
 How they meet, engagement story, funny antidote etc. (refer to questionnaire)

-The highlight reel as I call it, is a few paragraphs said by me about where your relationship started, the lovely bits in between and what your future looks like together
+The highlight reel as I call it, is a few paragraphs said by me about where your relationship started, the lovely bits , then focusing on what your future looks like together

 - A poem or reading (if wanted)